RajatSingh-18/rajatsingh/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=rajatsinghcedcoss&label=Profile%20views&color=0e75b6&style=flat" alt="rajatsingh" /> </p>

-- 👨‍💻 Full Stack Web Developer
+- 👨‍💻 Front-End  Developer
-- 🎥 Curious to learn more about React  <!-- - 🌱 Currently learning Svelte. -->
+- 🎥 Curious to learn more about React
 - 📚 What do I believe?
 Jack of all, Master of some.